Ozzy Osbourne: Ozzfest

 Osbourne's biggest financial success of the 1990s was a venture named Ozzfest, created and overseen by his wife and manager Sharon and assisted by his son Jack, after Ozzy was turned down by the organisers of the Lollapalooza festival.
 The first Ozzfest was held in York, Pennsylvania, on 20 September 1996.
-Ozzfest was an instant hit with metal fans, helping many up-and-coming groups who were featured there to broad exposure and commercial success.
+Ozzfest was an instant hit with metal fans, giving many up-and-coming groups who were featured there broad exposure and commercial success.
 Some acts shared the bill with a reformed Black Sabbath during the 1997 Ozzfest tour, with the first two shows in Bristow, Virginia and West Palm Beach, Florida.

 From its inception to 2005, more than four million people attended Ozzfest, and it grossed more than US$170 million over the same period.
 The festival helped promote many new hard rock and heavy metal acts of the late 1990s and early 2000s.
 Ozzfest helped Osbourne to become the first hard rock and heavy metal star to hit $50 million in merchandise sales.
 In 2005, Osbourne and his wife Sharon starred in an MTV competition reality show entitled Battle for Ozzfest.
-A number of yet unsigned bands send one member to compete in a challenge to win a spot on the 2005 Ozzfest and a possible recording contract.
+A number of yet unsigned bands sent one member to compete in a challenge to win a spot on the 2005 Ozzfest and a possible recording contract.
 During Ozzfest 2005, after having missed several shows due to ill health, Osbourne announced that he was retiring from the event.
 He did in fact return to Ozzfest in 2006, but with a reduced schedule, leaving many of the concerts to be closed by System of a Down instead of himself.

 Tickets for the 2007 tour were offered to fans free of charge, which led to some controversy.
 In 2008, Ozzfest was reduced to a one-day event in Dallas, where Osbourne played, alongside Metallica and King Diamond.
 In 2010, the tour opened with a Jersey Shore spoof skit starring Osbourne.
 Osbourne appeared as the headliner closing the show after opening acts Halford and Mötley Crüe.
 The tour, though small (only six US venues and one UK venue were played), generated rave reviews.